Corporate Volunteering: 5 challenges and how to overcome them

 #2 – Measuring the corporate volunteering benefits to the community

 “I think people sometimes don’t do corporate volunteering projects because they are stressed out, doing several people’s jobs,” evaluates Andrea Gamson.
-It is true that many employees feel like they already have too much on their plate, and that no extra work is needed.
-Getting internal support is indeed vital for the success of the volunteering activities.
-Of course, this is an issue that the management team should keep in mind when creating a corporate volunteering project, but there are also ways around this challenge.
-One of the solutions is to promote volunteering projects during summer when businesses usually slow down naturally.
+It is true that many employees feel like they already have too much on their plate.
+They don’t need any extra work in their daily life.
+Getting internal support is vital for the success of the volunteering activities, though.

-Another type of volunteering that can be less time-demanding is online volunteering.
-This is a safe and flexible way to impact local communities positively.
-According to a survey done by Personnel Today in the UK, 54% of front-line community partners would like to have the remote help of volunteers to support vulnerable people in the coming months.
-Some of the activities that remote volunteers can get involved in are marketing, website development and management, fundraising, and social media.
+Or maybe the time argument is too powerful.
+Then, especially today, online volunteering is there to offer an alternative.
+This is a safe and flexible way to impact local communities.
+A survey done by Personnel Today in the UK showed that 54% of front-line community partners would like to develop remote help.
+The remote activities are quite diverse.
+Marketing, website development and management, fundraising, and social media, for instance.